MarkPearl/Blog_Katas/_posts/2014-09-10-StringCalculatorProblem.md

 #### The Problem ####

-- You are working for a new calculator company competeing with HP Calculators.
+- You are working for a new calculator company competing with HP Calculators.
 - Business has told you that if you can get the following library done for calculating the value of a string they will make millions.
-- Write library that has a single add method that returns an integer value when called that meets the below requirements.
+- Write a library that has a single add method that returns an integer value that meets the below requirements.

 ----------------------------------------------------------------------------------------------

-#### The Basic Requirements ####
+#### Basic Requirements ####

-Create a simple string calculator with a method that takes a string and returns a number.
-It should solve the following criteria.

 - A empty string returns zero.
 - A single number returns that number.